Swiss Alps, sailboats are 'magic' decor for Ibrahim Maalouf at Montreux Jazz Festival | Entertainment

 Seating was limited to 500 people along the lake who paid 155 Swiss francs ($168.15) for an intimate concert.
 Maalouf alternated playing trumpet and a black grand piano on the stage, an engineering feat built 25 metres (yards) offshore and anchored at a depth of 12 metres, the first time in the history of Montreux, famed for the acoustics of its indoor concert halls.

-The 55th edition can welcome 1,500 people per night at four venues, about one-tenth its normal size.
+The 55th edition can welcome 1,500 people per night at four venues, about one-tenth the normal size for the two-week event.
 "It's a real joy to be here again, the first time was 15 years ago," Maalouf told the crowd.
 "The concept of jazz here is a lot like mine."

 "You've come despite the circumstances.
 I found a year and half without playing live very, very frustrating," he said.
 Maalouf, accompanied by veteran Belgian guitarist Francois Delporte, played the melancholy "Beirut" , composed at age 12 while still living in Lebanon as it emerged from civil war.